depau/wi-se-sw/README.md

 ### Terminal is stuck

 You might have pressed `Ctrl`+`S` and triggered flow control by mistake.
 If you're using `ttyc` you can press `Ctrl`+`Q` to unlock it.

-If you're using the web client, this will close the browser.
-Sorry :/ Again, PRs welcome ;)
+If you're using the web client, this can close the browser, depending on which one you use.

+Chrome browser seams to ignore `Ctrl`+`Q` and pass it like it is, at least Linux version.

+Firefox will ask you to close the page, but you can disable this shortcut.
+Read more about how to do it on [how-to-disable-ctrlq-shortcut-in-firefox](https://superuser.com/questions/1318336/how-to-disable-ctrlq-shortcut-in-firefox-on-linux) thread.

+Current version of wi-se web client will send `Ctrl`+`Q` on each press of `Ctrl`+`` ` ``to unlock your terminal.

 Another possible reason is that the firmware crashed.
 When the firmware crashes, the UART goes out of control until execution restart.